zpz/zpz.github.io/_posts/2024-05-16-python-mp-manager-2.md

-## Keeping track of ref counts
+## Tracking ref counts

 `Server` has methods `incref` and `decref`.
 They are called in `Server` code both for its own need and as requested by a proxy or manager from other processes.
 `BaseProxy` has methods `_incref` and `_decref`.
-They are called in `BaseProxy` to request `Server.incref` and `Server.decref` to be called on the object that the proxy "references".
+They are called in `BaseProxy` to request `Server.incref` and `Server.decref` to be executed on the proxy's target object.
-We will go over all these calls to confirm that they keep the ref count of an object in the server, which is represented by a proxy or proxies outside of the server (in other processes), correct as all times.
+We will go over all these calls to confirm that they keep the ref count of a server-side object correct at all times.
 In this context, the correct behavior of a ref count is:

-- the ref count of an object in server is positive as long as there is at least one proxy "out there" for it, and in this situation the object remains alive
+- The ref count of a server-side object is positive as long as there is at least one proxy "out there" for it, and in this situation the object remains alive.
-- the ref count drops to 0 once the number of proxies for the object drops to 0, and at that point the object is garbage collected
+- The ref count drops to 0 once the number of proxies for the object drops to 0, and at that point the object is garbage collected.

-The following is not necessary but is likely the actual behavior (for most of the time):
+The following is not necessary but is preferably the actual behavior:

-- the ref count is equal to the number of proxies "out there" for the object in question
+- The ref count is equal to the number of proxies "out there" for the object in question.

-There are two cases where an object is created in the server and a proxy is created for it in other processes.
+There are two cases where an object is created in the server and a proxy is created for it in client processes.
-The first case is by calling a method that is defined on `BaseManager` in `BaseManager.register` thanks to the parameter `create_method=True`.
+The first case is by calling a method of `BaseManager` that is programmatically defined by `BaseManager.register` thanks to the parameter `create_method=True`.
-The second case is by calling a method on a proxy, and as a result the eventual method that is called on the server object (in the server process) is in the `method_to_typeid` record of the class registration.
+The second case is by calling a method of a registered class, *via a proxy*, that appears in `method_to_typeid` of the registry of the class.
 Let's call the two cases "create a proxy" and "return a proxy", respectively.
+The two cases go through different code paths in both the server and client processes.

 ### Creating a proxy